Skip to content

 A few known issues:

-I left them in.
-The app I have works for the calls I run, and releasing it with the rough edges visible feels more honest than polishing them away.
+That’s what’s left after a second pass.
+The app works for the calls I run, and listing the rough edges still feels more honest than polishing them away.

 Run it yourself

 The repo is at github.com/dhpwd/recall-recorder, and the README walks through Recall and AssemblyAI setup.
-On first launch, macOS will ask for Accessibility, Microphone and Screen Recording permissions.
+On first launch, macOS prompts for Accessibility, Microphone and System Audio Recording.
 Grant all three.
 Set the inbox folder where you want transcripts to land, then make a test call with a colleague.

 If you find a bug that’s not in the known issues list, open one.
 If you fix it, send a PR.

 The recording itself turned out to be the easy bit.
-What happens after the transcript lands in the inbox is what actually made replacing Granola worth doing – wrote that up here.
+What happens after the transcript lands in the inbox is what made replacing Granola worth doing – I’ve written that up here.

 Build Notes

 Every Thursday morning.
-Discoveries from building a company entirely with AI agents.
-Patterns, tools and decisions that worked – no fluff.
+Discoveries from building Fidero entirely with AI agents – the patterns, tools and decisions that actually worked.

 Read the latest issue